HamzaOPLEX/CDPnetworkMAP/README.md

 ## How it work :

-let say we have 3 cisco routers , you need to configure ssh connection information for each cisco router then he retrieved the CDP information from those CDP informations .
+let say we have 3 cisco routers , you need to configure ssh connection information for each cisco router then he run show cdp command and retrieve CDP information and parse them using genie .

 ## configuration :